Demmythetechie/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task 2: This functions write a text to a file.
 If the file exist it automatically adds any text being inputed to the end of the file
-Task 3: This converts python object of list to json object using dumps which returns the json object as a string Task 4: This function converts json object to a python object returning it to a string
+Task 3: This converts python object of list to json object using dumps which returns the json object as a string Task 4: This function converts json object to a python object returning it to a string Task 5: This function converts python object to json and then returns it to a file